ADVERTISEMENT

 i.)
 ANSWER 1: The speaker gave his answer immediately talking about the National Park.
 Then he explained his reason why he loved that place – he provided good descriptions of the place to make the examiner visualize the place.
 It’s a great way to express his answer clearly and at the same time makes him sound very natural.

 ii.)
 ANSWER 2: Here, the speaker informed the examiner about the place where he’s currently living in which there’s no good place to run.
 Right after that, he gave his answer to the question, and then stated how beautiful the place was.
-His answer is more on a conversational one not a very common structure.
+His answer is more a conversational one, not a very common structure.
 Be more flexible with your sentence construction as it surely helps you get a better mark in Grammar and Accuracy.

 Do you think running is a good way to stay healthy?

-Yes it is and I couldn’t underestimate the benefits of running!
+Yes, it is and I couldn’t underestimate the benefits of running!
 Running can surely help us build strong bones, strengthen muscles, maintain a healthy weight, improve cardiovascular fitness, and many more.
-This is a kind of exercise that is easy to do and everyone can do without buying any special equipment.
+This is a kind of exercise that is easy to do and everyone can do it without buying any special equipment.
 Sadly, it’s not everyone’s cup of tea!

 LEXICAL RESOURCE